dronekit/dronekit-python/docs/examples/create_attribute.rst

             """
             return "RAW_IMU: time_boot_us={},xacc={},yacc={},zacc={},xgyro={},ygyro={},zgyro={},xmag={},ymag={},zmag={}".format(self.time_boot_us, self.xacc,     self.yacc,self.zacc,self.xgyro,self.ygyro,self.zgyro,self.xmag,self.ymag,self.zmag)

-The script should then create an instance of the class and add it as an attribute to the vehicle object retrieved from the local connection.
+The script should then create an instance of the class and add it as an attribute to the vehicle object retrieved from the connection.
 All values in the new attribute should be set to ``None`` so that it is obvious to users when no messages have been received.

 .. code:: python

-    # Get an instance of the API endpoint
-    api = local_connect()
-    # Get the connected vehicle (currently only one vehicle can be returned).
+    # Connect to the Vehicle passed in as args.connect
-    vehicle = api.get_vehicles()[0]
+    vehicle = connect(args.connect, await_params=True)

     #Create an Vehicle.raw_imu object and set all values to None.
     vehicle.raw_imu=RawIMU(None,None,None,None,None,None,None,None,None,None)

-We can set a callback to intercept MAVLink messages using :py:func:`Vehicle.set_mavlink_callback() <dronekit.lib.Vehicle.set_mavlink_callback>` as shown below.
+We set a callback to intercept all MAVLink messages using :py:func:`Vehicle.set_mavlink_callback() <dronekit.lib.Vehicle.set_mavlink_callback>` as shown below.

 .. code:: python